 \subsection{Deep inelastic scattering and parton distribution functions}

 \mbox

-The QCD collinear factorization framework \cite{Mueller:1981sg,JCollins_pQCD} has been primarily developed for inclusive reactions such as deep inelastic scattering (DIS), hadron production in $e^+ e^-$-collisions, lepton pair production in hadron-hadron collisions (Drell-Yan), hadron (or jet) production at large transverse momentum in hadron-hadron collisions.
+The QCD collinear factorization framework \cite{Mueller:1981sg,JCollins_pQCD} has been primarily developed for inclusive reactions such as deep inelastic scattering (DIS), hadron production in $e^+ e^-$-collisions, lepton pair production in hadron--hadron collisions (Drell--Yan), hadron (or jet) production at large transverse momentum in hadron--hadron collisions.

 The collinear factorization theorem for the DIS (see Fig.~\ref{Fig_DIS}) allows to present the corresponding cross sections as a convolution of perturbatively calculable coefficient functions (CFs) with parton distribution functions (PDFs).
 Below we consider the case of a pseudoscalar meson target.
-The corresponding quark PDF is defined as the diagonal hadronic matrix element of the non-local quark-antiquark light-cone operator \footnote{Throughout this review we adopt the standard conventions for the Sudakov decomposition of the relevant $4$-vectors.
+Within the light-cone gauge ($A^+=0$) the corresponding quark PDF is defined as the diagonal hadronic matrix element of the non-local quark--antiquark light-cone operator\footnote{Throughout this review we adopt the standard conventions for the Sudakov decomposition of the relevant $4$-vectors.
 For the specification see Eqs.~(\ref{Def_p_n}), (\ref{Def_Sudakov_dec}).}:

 Here $x$ is the Bjorken variable; $z$ is the light cone distance ($z^2=0$); $\gamma^+ \equiv 2 \gamma^\mu n_\mu$, with $n$ being a light cone vector ($n^2=0$); and $\mu$ is the factorization scale.
-Note that since for DIS the factorization occurs at the cross section level, the matrix elements defining PDFs are {\em diagonal}.
+Note that since for DIS the factorization occurs at the cross section level, the matrix elements defining PDFs are \textit{diagonal}.
 This comes from the fact that an inclusive DIS cross section is represented as the imaginary part of a forward Compton amplitude.

 The collinear factorization framework for DIS was established through the experimental observation of the Bjorken scaling law, which states that PDFs are $Q^2$-independent.
-This scaling law is however violated by a logarithmic $Q^2$-dependence inferred from the Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP) evolution equations \cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}.
+This scaling law is however violated by a logarithmic $Q^2$-dependence inferred from the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi (DGLAP) evolution equations \cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}.